-I am so effing pissed right now I can’t breathe.
+I’m so upset right now I can’t breathe.

-My instinct was to be selfish, to stay in my bed office.
-But I’m not cruel.
-I threw on my robe; took the girls downstairs into the yard.
-Then fetched up their bowls and fed them breakfast.
+My instinct was to be selfish, to stay in my bed-office.
+Of course, I threw on my robe; took the girls downstairs into the yard.
+Then fetched up their bowls and rustled up breakfast.

-But here’s where I f-ed up.
-In chaperoning Miss Merry through the grass (I watch her like a hawk—because of hawks), always with one eye on my 8-lb girl, I checked social media with the other eye.
+But here’s where I messed up.
+In chaperoning Miss Merry through the grass (I watch her like a hawk—because, hawks), always with one eye on my 8-lb love, I checked social media with the other eye.

 I know.
 I should know better.
 Just a quick peek, I thought.
 I’m multitasking!

 Damn.
-Trump.
-Again.
-It’s always Trump.
+Not again.
+It always seems to be the case lately.
 The daily assault has begun.
-Does anyone else feel like this guy’s ruining their life?
+Does anyone else feel like our president is ruining their life?

-Holy.
-Bloody.
-Hell.
 Today’s chaos reminder is the photo I tried to forget from yesterday.
 Our president and vice president meeting with a group of conservative MALE lawmakers to decide the fate of mammograms and maternity care for future health insurance policies.
-Huffington Post published this photo, originally tweeted by Mike Pence, with the caption: “Conservatives say health plans shouldn’t have to cover maternity services.”
+The Huffington Post published this photo, originally tweeted by Mike Pence, with the caption: “Conservatives say health plans shouldn’t have to cover maternity services.”